 In order to better understand the impact the COVID-19 pandemic has had on refugee households targeted in our programming, GOAL conducted a rapid needs assessment survey with 188 refugees from nomadic and semi-nomadic communities in Adana, Gaziantep and Şanlıurfa.
 These people are engaged in seasonal agricultural labour.
 In addition, the survey also targeted 60 other individuals that resided in urban areas in Ankara.
 The survey’s findings were shared in inter-agency Protection Working Group meetings and with the Turkey Representation of UNHCR, the United Nations’ (UN) Refugee Agency and have influenced our response to the COVID-19 pandemic.

 One of GOAL’s priorities in Turkey is ensuring awareness of COVID-19 and best prevention practices among the refugee population.
-Many of the refugees speak Arabic and cannot access Government issued health information as it is in Turkish.
-GOAL has provided tailored made messaging campaigns for these communities.
-These campaigns are done in person and via tv and radio.
+Many of the refugees speak Arabic and cannot access Government-issued health information as it is in Turkish.
+GOAL has provided tailor-made messaging campaigns for these communities.
+These campaigns are done in person and via TV and radio.

 GOAL is working with local communities to raise awareness around GBV and help families cope better with restrictions.
 GOAL has adapted its psychoeducation activity modules and messages to be delivered through phones and digital means.
-764 clients were informed via WhatsApp messages, both text and voice, on COVID-19 related stress indicators, GOAL’s has a hotline number and psychologists available for supports when needed.
+764 clients were informed via WhatsApp messages, both text and voice, on COVID-19 related stress indicators.
+GOAL also has a hotline number and psychologists available for support when needed.

 Food and Water